at the British Lymphology Society Annual Conference 1-2 October 2018

 Before submitting, please read the “Guidelines for submitting an abstract for the 2018 BLS conference” below and also available for download - Click Here

-Abstracts can be submitted from Tuesday 3 April to Friday 18 May.
+Abstracts can be submitted from Tuesday 3 April to Friday 18 May (Tuesday 29th May to Friday 22nd June 2018 for ALA Members Only).
 Submission is electronically via the Oxford Abstract system.

 Further guidance is available from: